ansyun/dpdk-ans/README.md

 Netdp is porting from [FreeBSD](http://freebsd.org) TCP/IP stack, and provide a userspace TCP/IP stack for use with the Intel [dpdk](http://dpdk.org/).

-librte_netdp: TCP/IP stack static library.
+librte_netdp: TCP/IP stack static library. netdp use dpdk mbuf, ring, memzone, mempool, spinlock. so zero copy between dpdk and netdp.

 netdp_cmd: Command for configure netdp tcp/ip stack.